TagesWoche/crowd-plugin/readme.txt

 1. Upload `crowd.zip` to the `/wp-content/plugins/` directory
 1. Extract the Plugin to a `crowd` Folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Create cards and add them to your posts

 == Frequently Asked Questions ==

+= How do I create new cards? =

+Goto Crowd -> Cards in backend and create a new card.

 == Screenshots ==